G4Q95/AutoShortsWebApp/lightweight-refactoring-prompt.md

 - Enhanced test debugging with screenshots and logs
 - Made tests more robust against UI structure changes
 - Fixed media content verification in tests
+- All tests passing (6/6 successful)

-✅ Code Organization and Cleanup (Partial)
+✅ Code Organization and Cleanup
 - Created dedicated utility files for different concerns:
   - media-utils.ts for media-related functions
   - validation-utils.ts for form and URL validation